 The reality is, without an annual comprehensive eye exam, you may not be aware of any vision problems you might have.
 This is because many vision problems are subtle, and because you don’t always notice collective changes to your eyes over time.
 What’s more, your vision is almost always changing, so just because you had perfect vision when you were younger doesn’t necessarily mean that won’t change even over a short one- to two-year period.
 For children, this is even more pronounced, especially since their eyes continue to develop many years after they are born.

 Thankfully, when you extend an individual vision insurance plan to your family, you all get an annual comprehensive eye exam for just the cost of your copay.
-An annual eye exam is not only important for detecting, diagnosing, and treating vision abnormalities early —preventing long-term damages—but it is also a vital asset to your overall health.
+An annual eye exam is not only important for detecting, diagnosing, and treating vision abnormalities early —assisting in preventing long-term damages—but it is also a vital asset to your overall health.
 During an eye exam, your eye doctor will also be able to see if you show signs of certain chronic illnesses, like high blood pressure and diabetes.

 In addition to your covered eye exams, vision insurance has plenty more to offer.
 If you or a family member is provided with a prescription to correct their vision, your plan includes a frame allowance to put toward the purchase of new eyeglasses or contacts.
 Combine that with the savings offered on specific brands of glasses, and you’ll likely end up paying considerably less for all of the new lenses that your family needs.
-There are additional savings on specific brands of prescription sunglasses and various lens enhancements, like transitions, anti-glare coatings, and scratch resistance.
+There are additional savings on specific brands of prescription sunglasses and various lens enhancements, like light reactive lenses, anti-glare coatings, and scratch resistance.

 Dental insurance can be generally divided into four different plan types, all of which have various advantages and disadvantages based on the specific needs of your family.
 Typically, the more money you pay in advance, usually through a monthly premium, the more coverage you will have and the less you will have to pay once services are provided.
 The four plan types include the following, and are in order loosely based on their level of coverage: